avenix/WDK/README.md

  ## Evaluation

  The development and evaluation of an activity recognition algorithm usually takes a large fraction of the development effort.
-The *EvaluationApp* enables developers to design an algorithm by selecting reusable components at each stage of the activity recognition chain and to assess its performance.
+The *EvaluationApp* enables developers to design algorithms by selecting reusable components at each stage of the activity recognition chain and to assess their performance.
 The calculated performance metrics are:

  Recognition Performance:
  - Accuracy